mshrekhar/Roboracer-Final-Project/README.md

 ### Why It Matters

 Removing the dependency on prior maps is important well beyond racing.
-Any robot deployed in an unstructured or previously unseen environment — a collapsed building, a new warehouse floor, an unmapped road — faces the same problem.
+Any robot deployed in an unstructured or previously unseen environment such as a collapsed building, a new warehouse floor, or an unmapped road, faces the same problem.
 A system that can map, plan, and act entirely from scratch is fundamentally more general and more robust.

 ### Our Contribution